 It’s often used to treat a number of different health conditions, including heart disease and cholesterol issues.

+Now, you might be wondering, does amla lower cholesterol?
+The answer is yes!
 In fact, a study published in 2012, showed that Amla supplementation was just as effective as Simvistatin at lowering cholesterol and reducing cardiovascular disease risk.

 The researchers, looking at people with cholesterol levels of 240mg/dl and above, showed that 500 mg capsules of Amla powder was just as effective as Simvistatin at lowering total and LDL cholesterol, while giving the more protective HDL levels a boost.